 - Spanish Bayonet: Produces stems of varying heights, all with sharp, rigid spikes; dense flower clusters up to two feet

-- Beargrass Yucca A yucca variety with softer leaves that's safe to plant around people.
+- Beargrass Yucca A yucca variety with softer leaves.
 The beautiful, vibrant flowers produce a strong fragrance

 You can remove the banana yucca's old flower stalks before its new growth emerges in the early spring.
 Just be sure to protect yourself from its spiky stalks and razor-sharp leaf blades with gloves and a long-sleeved shirt.